Ordering kinetics and steady states of XY-model with ferromagnetic and nematic interaction: Introduction

+This study focuses on elucidating the statistics of defects with varying temperature and relative strengths of the two types of interactions, influencing the overall coarsening kinetics of the system.
+Unlike previous works which predominantly explored the equilibrium phase diagram, in this study, we explore the phase diagram based on the kinetics of the system.
+The investigation encompasses extreme cases—pure ferromagnetic and pure nematic—as well as the intermediate regime where both interactions coexist (mixed system) for temperature $T<T_{BKT}$, where $T_{BKT}$ is BKT transition temperature.

-The forthcoming organization of this paper is structured as follows: Section \ref{secII} provides an elaborate discussion of the particulars of our model.
-Section \ref{secIII} delves into the results, where we first examine the dynamics of defects in a Pure Polar System in Section \ref{secIIIA2}, followed by an analysis of the Pure Nematic System in Section \ref{secIIIA3}.
-We then extend our analysis to Mixed Systems in Section \ref{secIIIA4}.
-Next, we illustrate the Phase Diagram in Section \ref{secIIIB}.
+To conclude this introduction, we provide a concise summary of our key results: (i) In the pure ferromagnetic/nematic limit of the model, the annihilation of the defects get notably slower with the increase of temperature. (ii) in the intermediate regime (mixed system), when both ferromagnetic and nematic interactions are present simultaneously, the system exists in distinct phases based on different combinations of parameters.
+Particularly, when the strengths of ferromagnetic and nematic interactions are comparable, we identify a state where both types of defects coexist within the system.\\ The forthcoming organization of this paper is structured as follows: Section \ref{secII} provides an elaborate discussion of the particulars of our model.
+Section \ref{secIII} delves into the results, where we first examine the dynamic of defects in a Pure Polar System in Section \ref{secIIIA1}, followed by an analysis of the Pure Nematic System in Section \ref{secIIIA2}.
+We then extend our analysis to Mixed Systems in Section \ref{secIIIA3}.
+Next, we illustrate the Phase Diagram in Section \ref{secIIID}.
 Finally, our study is encapsulated in Section \ref{secdis}, where we offer a comprehensive summary of our findings.